-Since our visit the hotel has added the Conservatory Restaurant, an on-site restaurant promising French-influenced dining with a South African flavour.
+Since our visit the hotel has added The Conservatory Restaurant, an on-site restaurant promising fine dining dining with a South African flavour.
+Unpretentious, yet delicious with interesting flavour inspirations from all over the world.
 With organic ingredients and dishes such as rooibos-smoked beetroot carpaccio with whipped goats cheese, a ciabatta wafer and baby leaf salad, and dark chocolate tart with basil and strawberry compote, it sounds like an inspired addition.
-Occasionally dinner consists of a traditional South African braai (barbecue) or is accompanied by live music.
 Bear in mind that booking for dinner is advised.

 A complimentary afternoon tea of sweet pastries, savoury snacks, homemade iced tea and lemonade is on offer daily in the Conservatory Restaurant.
-You could also order coffee from the comprehensive coffee menu.
+You could also enjoy teas or coffees from the comprehensive selection.

-If you fancy eating out, La Sosta is a well-regarded local eatery, and there’s a choice of places in town (all within walking distance).
-The Old Gaol does light lunches during the day, and Mattsens Steakhouse comes recommended if you’re looking for something family friendly.
+If you fancy eating out, La Sosta, Field & Fork and The Drostdy are well-regarded local eateries, and there’s a choice of places in town (all within walking distance).
+The Tredici does light lunches during the day, and Mattsens Steakhouse comes recommended if you’re looking for something family friendly.
 Seek advice from the team at Schoone Oordt and you won’t go far wrong.

 - Afternoon tea